 When you’ve been in a relationship for a long time, you might feel like you’ve lost the spark.
-Everything may have felt exciting at first, but as time passes, you may begin to notice that things have become monotonous.
-As a result, you may find yourself unable to shake off the “something is off in my relationship” feeling, or find yourself wondering, “Why does my relationship feel off?”
+Everything may have felt exciting at first, but as time passes, you may begin to notice that your relationship hasn’t taken the trajectory you had hoped for.
+As a result, you may find yourself unable to shake off the “something feels off in my relationship” feeling, or find yourself wondering, “Why does my relationship feel off?”

 Why Does Something Feel Off In Your Relationship?

 When you first meet someone, you’re consumed by a heady rush of emotions and put them on a pedestal.
 Every day is filled with discoveries about each other and not a day goes by where you feel bored.
 In the process, you may overlook a few things here and there, but these things will make their presence felt more strongly over time, contributing to your feeling of something being off in your relationship.

 All those butterflies you felt could turn into pesky bees and start to sting your otherwise healthy relationship.
 If you find yourself asking, “Why does my relationship feel off?”, one or several of the following factors may be at play:

 - You believe your partner is not as invested in the relationship as you

 - Your partner is not paying enough attention to you